Columbus Marathon

 The Nationwide Children's Hospital Columbus Marathon is a marathon held in Columbus, Ohio, United States.
 First run in 1978 and held annually since 1980, it features a flat, fast course which saw nearly 20 percent of finishers qualify for the Boston Marathon in 2010.
 The event has sold-out in mid-August the past eight years.
 There are 7,000 runners in the full marathon and 11,000 in the half marathon, making it one of the largest running events in the United States.
 Proceeds go to Nationwide Children's Hospital.
-2018 marks the seventh year of this partnership; so far $7 million has been raised for the Hospital.
-This includes more than $800,000 contributed since 2012 by the Columbus Marathon Board of Directors.
+2023 marks the twelfth year of this partnership; so far more than $12 million has been raised for the Hospital.
+This includes more than $1 million contributed since 2012 by the Columbus Marathon Board of Directors.

 History

 The concept of the Columbus Marathon was the brainchild of former Mayors Tom Moody and Greg Lashutka as a way to put Columbus on the map and showcase the city at the same time.
 The inaugural race was held on June 4, 1978.
 The 1980 race, on November 16, hosted 2,500 runners.
 Tommy Persson of Sweden set a course record of 2:11:02 that year which remains unbroken (as of 2017).

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants automatically receiving full refunds.

+Every year, the Columbus Marathon gives out the "spirit award" to people who "have inspired others by their efforts to overcome obstacles or challenges to take part in our race or represented the event in a positive way."

 Course

 The cloverleaf design of the course also makes it easy for spectators to see their athletes at several different points – all within a block walking distance.
-The course begins in downtown Columbus and takes athletes east through Bexley, Ohio, past the Governor's Mansion and Capital University; back through the festive neighborhood of Old Town East; south through German Village; up High Street through downtown Columbus and the Short North Arts District; a jaunt through Ohio State University, including past The Oval and through Ohio Stadium, home of the football Buckeyes, and through Upper Arlington, through the tree-lined streets of Victorian Village and back to a huge crowd awaiting finishers outside Nationwide Arena in the Arena District.
+The course begins in downtown Columbus and takes athletes east through Bexley, Ohio, past the Governor's Mansion and Capital University; back through the historic Franklin Park Neighborhood and the festive neighborhood of Old Town East; south through German Village; up High Street through downtown Columbus and the Short North Arts District; a jaunt through Ohio State University, including past The Oval and through Ohio Stadium, home of the football Buckeyes, and through Upper Arlington, through the tree-lined streets of Victorian Village and back to a huge crowd awaiting finishers outside Nationwide Arena in the Arena District.